From Fair Decision Making to Social Equality: Affirmative Action under Disparate Equilibria

 \subsection{Eliminating Disparate Equilibria}

-The following shows that similarly to the single equilibrium \UN, the \AA1 policy is equalizing even under a $k$-equilibrium \UN.
+The following shows that similarly to the single equilibrium \UN, the \AA1 policy is equalizing even under a $k$-equilibrium.

-\begin{theorem} Assume status quo bias, i.e. Assumption \ref{status-quo-bias}.
-Let $f$ be a $k$-equilibrium dynamics as in Definition \ref{def:k-eq-dynamic}, that further satisfies conditions \eqref{cond:k-eqDT2}.
+\begin{theorem} Assume status quo bias, i.e. Assumption \ref{status-quo-bias} and a k-equilibrium dynamics under UN, i.e. Assumption \ref{as:keqUN}.
 Let $j$ be the initially advantaged group.
 If the disadvantaged group starts at $\pi_0(1|\neg j)\neq \delta_{i}$ for any $i\in \{1,\cdots,k-1\}$, following \AA1 reaches equality in both DT and CT. \end{theorem}

-\begin{proof} Consider first DT dynamics.
-By examining the proof of Proposition \ref{prop:AA1condition}, it suffices to show that $|f_1(0,\pi)-f_0(0,\pi)|\neq 1$, not for all $\pi$, but only for $\pi \in[0,1]$ \emph{reachable by the disadvantaged group $\neg j$}.
-In \AA1, recall that the dynamics of group $\neg j$ are the same as in the unconstrained case.
-Since we assume that initially $\pi_0(1|\neg j)\neq \delta_{i}$ for any $i\in \{1,\cdots,k-1\}$, it follows that the same holds for all time $t$ and none of these $\delta_{i}$ are reachable, because they are unstable equilibria.